-■ Extreme levels of wealth inequality, still on the rise
+Extreme levels of wealth inequality, still on the rise

 Wealth inequality in Brazil is also among the highest in the world.
-In 2021, the bottom 50% in the country owns less than 1% of total national wealth (compared with 6% in Argentina, for example), whereas the top 1% of the population owns about half of total wealth.
+In 2021, the poorest half of the population does not own wealth (compared with 6% in Argentina, for example), whereas the top 1% of the population owns about half of total wealth.
 Available data suggests that wealth inequality has increased since the mid-1990s in a context of financial deregulation and no major tax reform.